•

 Instructions

-1. This is what dry blood looks like.
-It is sold in specialized online stores for sausages.
-It is also very convenient that it has a fairly long shelf life-2 years!
+1. This is what dried blood looks like.
+It is sold in specialized online sausage shops.
+It is also very convenient that it has a fairly long shelf life - 2 years!
 Can be purchased and cooked as needed.

-This is what dry blood looks like.
-It is sold in specialized online stores for sausages.
-It is also very convenient that it has a fairly long shelf life-2 years!
+This is what dried blood looks like.
+It is sold in specialized online sausage shops.
+It is also very convenient that it has a fairly long shelf life - 2 years!
 Can be purchased and cooked as needed.

 3. Cook the pork skin in water without salt for about 2 hours until softened.
-Then, in a warm form, put in the processor, add the broth from the skin and chop
+Then put it in a warm form in a food processor, add the broth from the peel and chop

 Cook the pork skin in water without salt for about 2 hours until softened.
-Then, in a warm form, put in the processor, add the broth from the skin and chop
+Then put it in a warm form in a food processor, add the broth from the peel and chop

 4. You should get this emulsion